 About the teacher

-Jampa Jaffe, also known as Jampa Gendun, has been teaching Buddhism for over twenty years.
-American by birth, he was a monk in the Tibetan Buddhist tradition for seventeen years and studied for over fourteen years in India.
+Jampa Jaffe, also known as Jampa Gendun, has been teaching Buddhism for over 20 years.
+American by birth, he was a monk in the Tibetan Buddhist tradition for 17 years and studied for over 14 years in India.
 He has spent one year in Thailand, studying and meditating in the Theravada tradition and in 2005 completed a solitary one year retreat in Spain.

 Geshe-la has been giving extensive commentaries on the various texts of the Basic Program.
-He will be finishing his commentary on the Special Insight section of the Stages of the Path in the first half of 2014.
+He will be continuing his commentary on the Special Insight section of the Stages of the Path in the second half of 2014.

 He will then move onto the next text: Ornament for Clear Realizations.